 You see, there is a paradox in genealogy, and mathematicians look at this paradox as a puzzle to be solved.
 The paradox is one of numbers.
 You start with you on a family tree chart; as you go back, each generation doubles in numbers, from your two parents to your four grandparents, eight great-grandparents, 16 great-great-grandparents, 32 great-great-great grandparents, and more.
 By the time you reach Charlemagne, that famous guy who united the Frankish kingdoms into one united France, you should have more than a trillion ancestors on your family tree.

 Only, that’s not possible.
-A trillion people is more than were living on Earth at the time of Charlemagne.
+A trillion people are more than were living on Earth at the time of Charlemagne.
 It’s more than are here now.
-If you added up all the humans who have roamed the Earth since we came out of caves about ten thousand years ago at the end of the last great Ice Age, you still probably wouldn’t have a trillion people.
-So, even though you SHOULD have more than a trillion ancestors on your family tree by the time you reach Charlemagne’s time in the 800 A.D.’s, you DON’T. How is this possible?
+If you added up all the humans you still probably wouldn’t have a trillion people.
+So, even though you should have more than a trillion ancestors on your family tree by the time you reach Charlemagne’s time in the 800 A.D.’s, you don’t.
+How is this possible?
 Where did all the missing people go?

 According to mathematics, they overlapped.
 You have probably come across this on your family tree before if you have gone back more than a century or two, and especially if those ancestors lived in the same geographic area for a long time.
 You will find the same couple appearing on your family tree as great-plus grandparent in the same generation, or as 3rd, 4th, 5th, and more great-grandparents to you, via different family lines.
 Quite a few of your family lines probably go back to the same couple at different points (at which point, your family tree software should allow you to merge the lines).
 The thing is, that overlapping, where cousins marry cousins, giving you the same great-whatever grandparents many times over, happens a lot more in history than you may think.
 Your family tree is not a tree or a fan at all; it is more like a web or a tapestry.
 It gives you a whole new way of looking at your ancestry.